SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/modules/module-2-digital-twin-simulation.md

 - Integrate Unity for high-fidelity visualization
 - Simulate various robot sensors for AI training

-For detailed specification, see the [full specification](../specs/4-digital-twin-simulation/spec.md).
+For detailed implementation, see the corresponding chapters in this module.